xhente/omv-regen/README.md

 _____________________________________________________________________________________________________________________
 # omv-regen

+DO YOU NEED TO MIGRATE YOUR OMV CONFIGURATION TO ANOTHER SYSTEM?
-DO YOU NEED TO RESTORE THE OMV CONFIGURATION?
+DO YOU NEED TO DO A NEW OMV INSTALLATION AND MAINTAIN THE CONFIGURATION?
 THIS IS THE SOLUTION.

 STATE: Stable.
+Supports OMV6 and OMV7.

 ## INSTALLATION: